Application Name: MapCalibrator

 Phone/OS: Droid X / Android 2.3

 There are lots of apps (e.g. Locus, OruxMaps) that let you take previously-calibrated map images and then view your location on them using your phone’s GPS.
-MapCalibrator is a bit different – you can take a map image, either download from external sources on your phone, or photographed using the camera, and then calibrate it using three live GPS positions.
+MapCalibrator is a bit different – you can take a map image, either download it from external sources on your phone, or photographed using the camera, and then calibrate it using three live GPS positions.
 After calibration, you can then view your approximate position on the map.

 The program starts by asking you to select a map image for calibration.
 This can be a map picture you’ve uploaded to your camera, as with the topo map images above, or a photo you take with your phone’s camera.
 For example, you could take a photo of a trail from an info kiosk at the trailhead, then use the program to calibrate this map image.

 I tried using map images in TIFF, GIF, PNG and JPG format.
 The TIFF format didn’t load at all into the program; the GIF and PNG formats loaded successfully, but I was unable to calibrate either of them.
 Only the JPG image worked correctly for me.

 When you reach a known point in “real space” for which there’s a corresponding point on the map, you can add a calibration point.
 Press the Menu button, then select “New Reference Point”.
 A blue circle will appear in the map display, and you tap-and-drag that blue circle so that the center dot is on your current position.
 This can be a bit tricky, as your finger will cover the blue circle as you drag it, making it difficult to place accurately.
 The GPS is also not on continuously, so you’ll need to stand in one spot for about 15 seconds or so before calibrating, to make sure the program has your current position accurately.